silicWulf/esto/README.md

 ## Functions (0.0.1)

-As of 0.0.1, the module has two simple functions: getting a file object, and downloading a file object automatically, both accepting tags as parameters.
+As of 0.0.1, the module has three simple functions: getting a file object, downloading a file object automatically, and resolving a post with a given id, all accepting tags as parameters.

 In addition, the module currently uses the `requests` module to post requests to the API.
 In the future the `requests` module will not be required.